agentmorris/camera-trap-ml-survey/README.md

 > <https://service.fastcat-cloud.org>

-Online platform with several ecosystem-specific detectors, which can be accessed via a Web demo or an API.
+Online platform with several custom detectors for European wildlife, trained on GBIF data, which can be accessed via a Web demo or an API.
 Integrated with <a href="https://www.ispotnature.org/">iSpot</a> (an iNat-like platform for biodiversity observation logging).
+Also has a human/blank model, but details are not available on the Web page.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/fastcat-cloud-detection.png" width="500">